 14. PUPPY TRAINING CLASS – You could contact your local AKC Cavalier Specialty Club and ask about recommended trainers in your area.
 Or look for local small businesses or independent trainers who have a lot of experience and knowledge.
 Another option is to sign up for a puppy class at a large chain pet store, like PetSmart.
 We have used all the above and have had success with each.
 The expertise of these positive training professionals is immeasurable!
 If you only do one, 6 week course, it will be worth it.
 I’ve heard it said more than once “Shelters are bursting at the seams because people give up on an untrained dog.”
 Do yourself and your new puppy a favor, get it trained.
 Have someone teach you how to teach your new puppy, the tools it needs for a long and enjoyable life together.

-THESE ARE NOT PAID ADVERTISEMENTS – THESE ITEMS ARE WHAT WE PERSONALLY USE AT FOURPINES CAVALIERS
+THESE ITEMS ARE WHAT WE PERSONALLY USE AT FOURPINES CAVALIERS